ombulabs/blog/_posts/2016-03-04-hunting-down-a-slow-rails-request.markdown

 Completed 200 OK in 178ms (Views: 5.6ms | ActiveRecord: 2.3ms)
 ```

-The object allocation is down by a huge amount, and the request now takes around
+The object allocation is down by a huge amount, and the request now takes from
-50ms to 200ms to respond, which is not yet completely efficient, but is a much
+50ms to 200ms to respond.
+This is not yet completely efficient, but it is a much
 more acceptable value.